accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/items-de-meme-nature-d-une-liste-de-choix.md

 ---
-title: Items of the same nature in a list of choices
+title: Items of the same type in a selection list
 ---

-In a drop-down list (`<select>` tag), set of items (`<option>` tags) that can be grouped by their nature.
-Grouping aims to identify items that should be treated as a set (for example, a list of departments grouped by region).
+In a drop-down list (tag `<select>`), a set of items (tags `<option>`) which can be grouped together according to their nature.
+The purpose of grouping is to identify items that should be treated as a whole (for example, a list of departments grouped by region).